ylarrivee/dev-community-data/README.md

 The file [/data/conferences.json](https://github.com/afilina/dev-community-data/blob/master/data/conferences.json) lists all conferences.
 Leave "last_event" blank if still active.

 Tip: add your entry to the top of file to avoid merge conflicts.
+Required fields same as user groups.

 ```json
 [